Tibetan Mastiff: Temperament

 As a flock guardian dog in Tibet, and in the West, it uses all the usual livestock guardian tactics (e.g., barking, scent-marking perimeters) to warn away predators and avoid direct confrontations.

-As a socialized, more domestic dog, it can thrive in a spacious, fenced yard with a canine companion, but it is not an appropriate dog for apartment living.
+As a socialized, domestic dog, it is able to comfortably live in a spacious, fenced yard with a canine companion; however, it is not an appropriate dog for apartment living.
 The Western-bred dogs are generally more easy-going, although still somewhat aloof with strangers.
-Through hundreds of years of selective breeding for a protective flock and family guardian, the breed has been prized for being a nocturnal sentry, keeping would-be predators and intruders at bay, and barking at unidentified sounds throughout the night.
-Leaving a Tibetan Mastiff outside all night with neighbors nearby is not recommended.
+Through hundreds of years of selective breeding, the breed is known for being a nocturnal sentry, keeping potential predators and intruders at bay and barking at unidentified sounds throughout the night.
 They often sleep during the day, making them more active, alert, and aware at night.

 Like all flock guardian breeds, they are intelligent and stubborn to a fault, so obedience training is recommended (although it is only mildly successful with some individuals) since this is a strong-willed, powerful-bodied breed.
-Unless they are to be used exclusively as livestock guardians, socialization training is also critical with this breed, because of their reserved nature with strangers and guardian instincts.
+Unless they are to be used exclusively as livestock guardians, socialization training is also critical with this breed, because of their reserved nature with strangers and their guardian instincts.
 They can be excellent family dogs, depending on the family; owners must understand canine psychology and be able and willing to spend a lot of time and devotion to training their dogs.
-Lack of consistency can result in the creation of unpredictable dogs.
+Lack of consistency can result in dogs with unpredictable behaviour.
 The protectiveness of Tibetan Mastiffs requires alertness and planning by the owner, in order to avoid mishaps when the dog is merely reacting as a guardian.
 The breed is not recommended for novice dog owners.